Welcome to GridPane!

-Welcome to GridPane, we’re glad that you are here!
+We’re glad that you are here!
 Our platform is very straightforward, but there are a few steps and requirements.
-This guide will walk you through the basics and will be enhanced with a video soon.

 Once you’ve registered for your account you need to confirm your email address to activate it.
 On signing up we’ll immediately send you an activation link – as soon as you click on it you can then start adding new servers and sites.

 Infrastructure: Connect Your Servers to GridPane

 What you’ll need first is infrastructure!
 It’s BYOI here at GridPane.
 We natively support 5 of the most well-known providers (Core is currently only Vultr), and we also have a custom server option so you can choose servers from any high-quality provider worldwide.

 All you need to do for our API integrations is sign up with one of these providers, get an API key, add it to your GridPane account, and spin the server up through our GridPane UI.

 To learn more about choosing and setting up your first servers, here’s our additional getting started article:

 Getting Started: Choosing Your First Servers and Common Server Questions